PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 19:15:53
+Last updated: 2024-04-02 19:16:27
-Random Quote: Great are they who see that spiritual is stronger than any material force, that thoughts rule the world. - Ralph Waldo Emerson
+Random Quote: Friendship with oneself is all important because without it one cannot be friends with anybody else in the world. - Eleanor Roosevelt